Variable selection and basis learning for ordinal classification: Numerical studies

 How the two-step tuning procedure works is illustrated with a toy data in Figure \ref{fig: cv-process}.
-The data are generated from the simulation setting of Section \ref{subsec: sim-var}, in which we set $ p = 200 $ and $ (n_1, n_2, n_3) = (100, 100, 100)$.
-In this data set, $ \tilde \lambda = 0.277$ (with $\eta =1$ fixed) provides the largest cross-validated classification accuracy.
+The data are generated from Model III of Section \ref{subsec: sim-var}, in which we set $ p = 200 $ and $ (n_1, n_2, n_3) = (100, 100, 100)$.
+The SOBL, based on fastPOI, is fitted for this data set.
+In the first step of the tuning procedure, $ \tilde \lambda = 0.277$ (with $\eta =1$ fixed) provides the largest cross-validated classification accuracy.
 With $ \tilde \lambda$ fixed, we observe that as $\eta $ increasing, non-ordinal variables tend to ``die'' while the ordinal discriminant variables in $ J_{disc}^{ord} $ resist and stay included in the estimate for larger $\eta$.
 The left panel of Figure \ref{fig: cv-process} shows that as $ \eta $ increases, $ \|(\widehat{Z}_{\eta,\tilde\lambda}^{ord})_{j,:}\|_{2}$ decreases to $ 0 $ for $j \in J_{ord}^c$.
 Remarkably, one of the two variables belonging to $ J_{disc}^{ord} $ was not selected for small values of $ \eta $, then became included for larger $ \eta > 2 $.
-After all non-ordinal and noise variables are removed at $\eta = \tilde\eta = 2.26$, there is no more change in the estimate as $ \eta $ keeps increasing.
+After all nominal and noise variables are removed at $\eta = \tilde\eta = 2.26$, there is no further change in the estimate as $ \eta $ continues to increase.
 This is because the penalty coefficient for ordinal variables, $ \lambda_j = \tilde \lambda $, is fixed throughout the second tuning step, while the penalty coefficient for non-ordinal variables, $ \lambda_j = \tilde \lambda \eta $, grows as $ \eta $ increases.
-Thus, once the non-ordinal variables become zero, larger penalty simply does not make a difference in estimates.
+Thus, once the non-ordinal variables become zero, a larger penalty simply does not make a difference in estimates.
 This two-step tuning procedure aims to select $ J_{disc}^{ord} $, albeit making compromises on classification accuracy, if the ordinal signal strength is weak.
 As can be seen in the scatter plots in Figure \ref{fig: cv-process}, the data projected on the ordinal basis $\widehat{Z}_{\tilde\eta,\tilde\lambda}^{ord}$ (shown in the right panel) clearly show an ordinal group tendency in the first direction, while the data projected on $\widehat{Z}_{1,\tilde\lambda}^{ord} = \widehat{Z}_{\tilde\lambda}$ in the middle panel do not reflect the order.